Launch offer, 50% off your first season for new leagues. See pricing →

 Why software has not solved this yet

 The market is full of tools.
-TeamSnap, SportsEngine, LeagueApps, Demosphere, Blue Sombrero, all real products.
+TeamSnap, SportsEngine, LeagueApps, Demosphere, all real products.
 Most volunteer admins have tried at least two.
 The ones who stuck with one ended up using maybe 30% of its features and worked around the rest in spreadsheets.

 The pattern that breaks adoption: a tool builds for the league director of a 5,000-player travel organization, and then sells to the volunteer at a 200-player rec league.
 The two roles look similar from a distance, but they are different jobs.
 The travel director needs deep tournament management and travel scheduling.
 The rec admin needs a system simple enough to set up in a single afternoon, and that does not require them to learn a vocabulary.